top of page

 Sophie Russell, Clinical PhD Student

-Sophie's research is centered around parent-child interactions with a particular focus on middle childhood between the ages of 8 to 12 years.
-Working towards understanding the social and emotional development during this critical phase, Sophie's research involves parent-child pairs from the Wollongong community, as well as children referred to Northfields Psychology Clinic @ Early Start.
-The aim of this research is to create a more focused therapeutic intervention for children with anxiety and depression through understanding what is helpful within parent-child conversations.
+Sophie's recently submitted her PhD, which was centered around parent-child interactions with a particular focus on middle childhood (8 to 12 year olds).
+Working towards understanding the social and emotional development during this critical phase, Sophie's research involved parent-child pairs from the Wollongong community, as well as children referred to Northfields Psychology Clinic @ Early Start.
+The aim of this research was to create a more focused therapeutic intervention for children with anxiety and depression through understanding what is helpful within parent-child conversations.

 Alix.jpg